QWARDZ/sysdev-prming/README.md

 - To make appointment booking faster and more organized.
 - To simplify the process of viewing and managing schedules.
-- To store appointment records safely in one place.
 - To minimize errors in recording information.
 - To improve the overall flow of clinic scheduling.
 - To provide role-based access for patients, staff, and administrators.